History of Sweden (1991–present): The Kristersson Era

 On 18 October 2022, Ulf Kristersson of the Moderate Party became the new Prime Minister of Sweden.
 Kristersson's Moderates formed a centre-right coalition with the Christian Democrats and the Liberals.
-The new government will be backed by the biggest right-wing party, Sweden Democrats (SD) led by Jimmie Åkesson, meaning tougher immigration policies as a crucial part of a policy deal with the SD.
-Soon after his appointment, new foreign minister, Tobias Billström, announced that Sweden will renounce "feminist foreign policy", implemented by the previous left-wing government.
+The new government was backed by the biggest right-wing party, Sweden Democrats (SD) led by Jimmie Åkesson, meaning tougher immigration policies as a crucial part of a policy deal with the SD.
+Soon after his appointment, new foreign minister, Tobias Billström, announced that Sweden would renounce "feminist foreign policy", implemented by the previous left-wing government.

 On 7 March 2024, Sweden became NATO’s 32nd member country.

 Culture and mass media

 During the 1990s Sweden became a leading power in information technology.
 Swedish Prime Minister Carl Bildt (M) and American President Bill Clinton were the world's first heads of government to exchange e-mail.
 Mobile telephony spread fast during the same decade, thanks to fruitful cooperation between the manufacturer Ericsson and government-owned network operator Televerket (which is now part of TeliaSonera).
 Sweden has converted to digital terrestrial television and is expanding the 3G network.

-Since the 1990s, Sweden has been relatively tolerant to homosexuality and in 2002 outlawed hate speech against it.
+Since the 1990s, Sweden has been relatively tolerant of homosexuality and in 2002 outlawed hate speech against it.
 The first prosecution for this crime was in 2004–5 against Pentecostal Åke Green, a case which brought international attention.
 However, Åke Green was eventually acquitted.
 Same-sex marriage was legalized in 2009.

 Another criminal case that brought international attention was The Pirate Bay trial in 2009, where four individuals was charged with promoting copyright infringement with the popular torrent tracking website The Pirate Bay.

-The perceived unfair prosecution of file sharers and general curtailment of freedom and privacy on the Internet gave rise to the Pirate Party, which gained a lot of traction ahead of the 2009 EU Parliament elections, in wake of the contested Enforcement Directive (IPRED) and legislative changes regulating the National Defence Radio Establishment (FRA).
+This perceived unfair prosecution of file sharers and general curtailment of freedom and privacy on the Internet gave rise to the Pirate Party, which gained a lot of traction ahead of the 2009 EU Parliament elections.
+This was in the wake of the contested Enforcement Directive (IPRED) and legislative changes regulating the National Defence Radio Establishment (FRA).